 Delaware Incorporation

-The State of Delaware is best known for one thing: corporations.
+The state of Delaware is known for one thing: corporations.
 Why?
 Because Delaware basically gave birth to the modern corporation.
-In the early 1900s, before Delaware restructured its corporate laws, if you wanted to form a corporation it had to be enacted by Congress (yes, the federal government once decided whether or not you could own a corporation).
-Delaware changed all that.
-It was one of the first states where an individual could follow a simple process and incorporate their business.
-To this day, Delaware remains the incorporation capital of America.
-Consistently, Delaware ranks as the best place to incorporate a business and more than half of the nation’s Fortune 500 companies choose to make Delaware their home.
-This is why companies register in Delaware:
+In the early 1900s, before Delaware restructured its corporate laws, Congress (yes, the federal government) decided whether or not you could own a corporation.
+Delaware changed all that by utilizing a simple process anyone could follow to incorporate their business.
+To this day, Delaware remains the incorporation capital of America and consistently ranks as the best place to incorporate a company.

 Delaware Corporation Advantages